 note

-Most women rate fertiloscopy pain at 4.2 out of 10.
+Most women rate the pain of fertiloscopy at 4.2 on a scale of ten.

-During pertrubation, the patency of the fallopian tubes is checked by introducing gas into the uterine cavity (air, oxygen, carbon dioxide, nitrogen, xenon, or others).
-The procedure is almost painless and lasts no more than 5 minutes.
-After the introduction of gas, the fallopian tubes naturally contract, and this process is recorded by special equipment in the form of a graph.
+During pertrubation, the patency of the fallopian tubes is checked by introducing gas into the uterine cavity (air, oxygen, carbon dioxide, nitrogen, xenon or others).
+The procedure is practically painless and lasts no more than 5 minutes.
+After gas is introduced, the fallopian tubes naturally contract, and this process is recorded by special equipment in the form of a graph.
 10-15 minutes after pertrubation, pain may appear in the epigastric region and under the collarbones, which indicates normal patency of the fallopian tubes.
-Before the procedure, it is necessary to clean the intestines and bladder.
-Like HSG, pertrubation is performed before the onset of ovulation.
+Before the procedure, it is necessary to cleanse the intestines and bladder.
+Like HSG, pertrubation is performed before ovulation occurs.

 Contraindications: